fellesverkstedet/fabricatable-machines/hertz-axis-monitor/README.md

 # Hertz - Axis monitoring board

+Hertz is a machine state sensing board that monitors the state of an axis on a fabricatable machine.
+The goal is to detect if components are not well tuned or worn, and communicate this to the machine operator.
+There are also all kinds of cool other use cases that pops up when an axis has a vibration sensor with smarts.

 ![first sketch](./img/hertz-board-concept-sketch1.jpg)
 *First sketch of board.
 Visualized with KiCAD*

-Hertz is a machine state sensing board that monitors the state of an axis on a fabricatable machine.
-The goal is to have detect if components are not well tuned or worn, and communicate thes to the machine operator.
-There are also all kinds of cool other usse cases that pops up when an axis ha a vibration sensor with smarts.
+### Status

+*Currently researching, not yet designed or tested*

 ### Core functionality